Need Help? Give us a call.

 Another bonus?
-Using your business card responsibly (by which we mostly mean paying off your balance in full and on time, every time) can help you build business credit.
+Using your business card responsibly (by which we mostly mean paying off your balance in full and on time, every month) can help you build business credit.
 And with a healthy business credit score, you’re in a better position to secure business loans with great terms down the line.

 If you opt for a card with a long 0% intro APR period, you can essentially use that introductory grace period as an interest-free loan.
 Look into the American Express Blue Business Plus card, which, at 15 months, carries one of the longest interest-free introductory periods in a business credit card right now.
 After your 15 interest-free months are up, though, a variable APR kicks in at a rate depending on your creditworthiness and the market.
 Check the issuer’s terms and conditions for the latest APR information.